DEVSENSE/phptools-docs/docs/vs/Project/laravel.md

 # Laravel

-*Laravel* is one of the most common PHP framework allowing developers to quickly built a small or a large scale web application.
-It's main benefit is the vast array of prebuilt features and extensive set of functions that are ready to be used.
+*Laravel* is one of the most common PHP frameworks allowing developers to quickly built a small or a large scale web application.
+Its main benefit is the vast array of prebuilt features and extensive set of functions that are ready to be used.

 ## New Project